 The good: Freedom!
 Carry the mouse all around, with no messy wires to deal with.

 The bad: Requires batteries.
 Even though wireless mouse uses very little power and should last pretty long, but they still need fresh batteries once in a while… Running out of batteries in the middle of a game or presentation is always a bad situation.

 2) WIRED MOUSE

 As you might have guessed it, wired mice refer to every mouse that has an attached cable and requires to be plugged into a computer device.
-For those who are thinking that wired mice are “low tech”, “outdated”, and “inferior” – They are not, and are essentially the same as their wireless counterparts… Less the wireless circuits, and no batteries required.
+For those who are thinking that wired mice are “low tech”, “outdated”, and “inferior” – They are not, and are essentially the same as their wireless counterparts… Less wireless circuits and no batteries are required.

 The good: Will never run out of battery… Because there is none.